-OTH Chop House and Oyster Bar Coming Soon
+OTH Chophouse and Oyster Bar is Now Open

 The new restaurant will be called OTH Chop House and Oyster Bar.
 The “OTH” stands for On The Hill.
-The new owners said that they hope to open in May and will focus on fresh seafood, high-end cuts of meat and a raw bar.
+The new owners said that they will focus on fresh seafood, high-end cuts of meat and a raw bar.
 Learn more...

 Fallowater Square Opening